optozorax/unasanu/content/en/index.md

 If there are infinitely many of these bugged simulations, and only one honest one, why do we observe the honest simulation?!
 Why don't we see completely random events with the removal and appearance of matter occurring every femtosecond?
 {{ admonition_end() }}

-Moreover, such a bugged universe does not interfere with the ability of observers to observe their universe, because it is calculated honestly, it just takes strange initial conditions of matter, so anthropic filtering is not applicable here.
+Moreover, such a bugged universe does not interfere with the ability of observers to observe their universe, because it is calculated honestly, it just takes strange initial conditions of matter, so anthropic filtration is not applicable here.

 {{ admonition_start(color="red3", title="🤕 Weak Spot") }}
 Why don't we observe bugs in the universe?